fherb2/zarrcompatibility/README.md

 json.dumps(config)  # TypeError: Object of type ExperimentConfig is not JSON serializable
 ```

+I first encountered this problem when I wanted to save the meta information from the original audio files in Zarr as attributes in addition to the audio PCM data arrays for my project [ZarrWildlifeRecording Library for Python](https://github.com/fherb2/zarr_wildlife_recording_py).
+Zarr saves attributes in files in JSON coding.
+Different structures and enums required individual special solutions in the application.
+With zarrcompatibility, however, the conversion to JSON now takes place in the background and does not need to be handled separately in the application.

 ### The Solution

 With `zarrcompatibility`, everything just works: